Jaguar I-Pace EV electric car charging guide

 We reckon this is the new classic...the Jaguar I-Pace will one day be looked upon as a landmark car in Jaguar’s history, a car as important as the original E-Type.

 The Jaguar I-Pace s is equipped with a CCS2 Combo / Type 2 Mennekes connector.
 The Type 2 Mennekes connector is what’s typically used at home and at destination chargers.

 Please note that Jaguar only supplies a slow portable charger with the car, which is fine for charging up overnight, but not so great for top ups in between trips.
 The large lithium battery in the Jaguar I-Pace may take up to 45 hours from the standard EVSE or EV Charger.

 Plug Standard: Type 2 / Mennekes or CCS2 Combo

 Maximum AC charge rate: 32amp or 7kW

 Time to fully recharge at the typical 32amp single phase or 7kW which takes around 12 hours.

-Jaguar I-Pace charging information...how long does it take to charge up?
+Jaguar I-Pace EV charging guide...how long does it take to charge to full at home?